mhavilah/panorama-server/README.md

 ### Integration Tests
 By default, the slower Integration tests are excluded from the Maven Surefire based unit test run.

-Integration Tests start an embedded Tomcat Server via Spring Boot and issue API calls to its published endpoints.
+Integration Tests start an embedded Tomcat Server via Spring Boot, then start a HTTP test client to issue API calls to the published endpoints.

 ```Bash
 $ ./mvn verify -Pfailsafe